 Employees are trained on precautions to be taken during routine work with animals, including proper PPE, handling, notification of use of hazards and reporting of accidents during the initial training that they receive before they are allowed any contact with animals.
 This includes information on precautions to be taken during pregnancy, illness, decreased immunocompetence or any other health issues of concern, and includes recommendations for them to address these issues with the University Health Service Occupational Health Unit or their personal physicians.
-Additional information about allergies is provided to each laboratory that uses animals, in multiple places in the Animal Resource, and is discussed by the Research and Training Coordinators during laboratory visits and inspections.
+All these issues are addressed in the required Animal Resource Orientation, and are discussed in more detail in species specific training required for work with each animal species.
+Additional information about allergies is provided to each laboratory that uses animals, in multiple places in the Animal Resource, and is discussed by the Research and Training Coordinator during laboratory visits and inspections.
 In addition, the veterinary and vivarium supervisory staff train both research and animal care staff in safe animal handling techniques to avoid animal bites, scratches, kicks and related hazards.
-Incidents of workplace injuries (e.g. animal bites, scratches, scraped or bruised fingers) are tracked by UHS and EHS who perform workplace evaluations occur to decrease incidence of injuries.
+Incidents of workplace injuries (e.g. animal bites, scratches, scraped or bruised fingers) are tracked by URMES and workplace evaluations occur to decrease incidence of injuries.